 Stud poker, on the other hand, is one of the most common forms of poker found in casinos.
 With this, players are dealt a mix of face up and face down cards.
 Seven-card stud and five-card stud are the most common forms of stud poker and the goal is to get the best five card combination from your hand and the face up cards.

 Other forms of poker, including Texas Hold ‘em and Omaha Hold ‘em, are forms of community card poker.
 In community poker, cards are dealt face down to each player and some cards are dealt face up and are community cards.
 The goal is for each player to get the best possible five card hand using both sets of cards.

 In poker, there are ten basic hands used to determine which player wins.
-The ten basic poker hands are detailed below in hierarchy of lowest to highest for your convenience.
+The ten basic poker hands are detailed below in hierarchy of lowest to highest in poker hand rankings for your convenience.

-Whether you are looking for a wedding favor, a custom poker table, or a custom poker set, Custom Made Casino has you covered.
+Whether you are looking for poker chips, a wedding favor, a custom poker table, or a custom poker set, Custom Made Casino has you covered.
 When your not testing out your skills in onilne poker, take a look at our custom poker chips here for your own poker night or call us at 845.499.8734 if you have any questions!